xela-zone/expo/content/booth/SHE-Sphero.md

 ---

-Either Sphero-bots in the classroom, or digital citizenship
+Either Sphero-bots in the classroom, or digital citizenship.
+Video will be available soon!